ashishfa/marathi-resources/resource.md

 - **Corpus**
   - plain text
+    + CC100-Marathi Dataset: [link](https://metatext.io/datasets/cc100-marathi) : this is extracted from Common crwal data 2018, and it has 12Million sentences but these are phrases or truncated sentences overall extraction quality is not good.
+    + Leipzig corpus : [link](https://wortschatz.uni-leipzig.de/en/download/Marathi) : this is text extracted from news and general websites groupd by years. it is over 1 million sentences.
     + Marathi Wikipedia Articles [link](https://github.com/goru001/nlp-for-marathi): It has a Train set of 59.8k articles and Validation set of 25.6k articles
     + L3Cube-MahaCorpus [link](https://github.com/l3cube-pune/MarathiNLP): It is a Marathi monolingual text scraped from different internet sources. it has monolingual corpus with 24.8M sentences and 289M tokens.
 They also trained transformer models with this data.